temuller/hostphot/README.md

 ### Adding other surveys

 If you wish a survey to be added to HostPhot, there are a couple of ways of doing it.
 1) You can do a pull request, following the same structure as used for the surveys that are already implemented, or 2) open an issue asking for a survey to be added.
-Either way, there are a fews things needed to add a survey: where to download the images from (e.g., using astroquery), zero-points to convert the images's flux values into magnitudes (e.g. AB magnitudes), the magnitude system, the scaling of the images (pixels/arcsec), the filters transmission functions and any other piece of information necessary to properly estimate magnitudes, errors, etc. If you open an issue asking for a survey to be added, please include all this information.
+Either way, there are a fews things needed to add a survey: where to download the images from (e.g., using `astroquery`), zero-points to convert the images's flux/counts values into magnitudes, the magnitude system (e.g. AB, Vega), the pixel scaling of the images (in units of arcsec/pixel), the filters transmission functions and any other piece of information necessary to properly estimate magnitudes, errors, etc. If you open an issue asking for a survey to be added, please include all this information.
+For more information, please check the [Adding New Surveys](https://hostphot.readthedocs.io/en/latest/further_information/adding_surveys.html) section of the documentation.

 ## Citing HostPhot